 Bastos Araújo Miguel

-Currently, he is a Research Professor of the Spanish Research Council (CSIC) at the National Museum of Natural Sciences in Madrid where he also serves as Deputy-Director for Scientific and Professional Training.
-He is also Visiting Professor (Chair in Biodiversity) at the University of Évora, while keeping a honorary position at the Imperial College London.
+Currently, he is a Research Professor of the Spanish Research Council (CSIC) at the National Museum of Natural Sciences in Madrid.
+He is also Visiting Professor (Chair in Biodiversity) at the University of Évora.
 In the past, he held faculty or research positions at the Imperial College London, the University of Copenhagen, the University of Oxford, the CNRS, and the Natural History Museum in London.

-The academic contribution of Araújo can be appraised by his publication record (>200 publications), by the attention his articles received by peers (he has been listed as ‘highly cited‘ by Thomson Reuters every year between 2014 and 2019) and by the track record of the scientists he mentored (over 60 researchers and students).
+The academic contribution of Araújo can be appraised by his publication record (ca. 300 publications), by the attention his articles received by peers (he has been listed as ‘highly cited‘ by Thomson Reuters yearly between 2014 and 2022) and by the track record of the scientists he mentored (over 60 researchers and students).

 In recognition of his work, Prof. Araújo won several prestigious awards, including: the Ernst Haeckel Prize (2019) to “honour senior scientists for their outstanding contribution to European ecological science”; The National (Portuguese) Environmental Award "Fernando Pereira" (2019) for his contributions to raising the standards of applied environmental sciences; the Pessoa Prize (2018) awarded to “Portuguese citizens whose contributions have been particularly relevant in the domains of arts, literature, or science”; the Rey Jaime I Prize (2016) awarded to researchers who contributed “to the improvement of our ecological environment”; the Royal Society Wolfson Research Merit Award (2014); the IBS (International Biogeography Society) MacArthur & Wilson Award (2013), given to an individual “for notable, innovative contributions to biogeography at an early stage in their career”; and the GIBIF (Global Information Biodiversity Facility) Ebbe Nielsen Prize (2013) awarded to researchers that “combine biosystematics and biodiversity informatics in an exciting and novel way”.
 He was also awarded honorary membership to the College of Biologists of Portugal (2020), a honour that was for the first time given to a non-biologist.